AngelinSneha/Algocode-Evaluate-Service/README.md

 - This Project Integrates **Redis** Message Blocker which helps in handling all the submissions made by [Algocode-Problem-Solving](https://github.com/AngelinSneha/AlgoCode-problem-solving) Service.
 - Each Code Submission is added inside the **Message Queue** and these jobs would be proccessed one by one based on priority.
+- Each Code Submission runs in a Docker Container.
+- Using streams we read the code from the Container and then proccess the data.